edwingcl/Timer/README.md

 /** 3.
 What improvements would you suggest for this project?
 Why?
 Do you see any logical issues?
 If so, which ones and how would you address them?
 Implement your improvements. **/

 Solution: The core timer logic shouldn't be placed in the initializer.
 I created it as a function so that can be reused or reset the timer.
 Furthermore, I also enhance the UI to make it presentable.
-A sound completion effect and a restart button is added.
+A sound completion effect, play & pause and a restart button is added.